joezuntz/descpipe/README.md

 Each of these commands tells docker to do another step in building this image.
 The file starts with the `FROM` directive, which specifies a base image (shown in the `images/base` directory) that is the foundation of this image.
 That base image contains the DM stack, among other things.
 We may want to revisit this in future and make slimmer images.

+The RUN line installs a dependency of the code, fitsio.
+We have to do it under bash in order to use the DM stack.
+We can look at changing this in future if we use a different base image (I currently use a DM-supplied one).

 The other lines run commands in the image and copy files in from the `tomography` directory.

 ### run.py